sukheja-varun/angular-guidelines/naming-convention.md

     Laguage-Translation

     // good
-    laguage-translation (using - as seperator)
+    laguage-translation (using - as separator)
     ```